WorkerOfSecret/Function_caculator/README.md

 <<<<<<< HEAD
-This is a simple caculator that can do simple caculate with +, -, /, *, sin, cos, tan and log created in Ubuntu
+This is a simple caculator that can do simple caculate with +, -, /, *, answer, sin, cos, tan and log created in Ubuntu

 I have to say it is a little bit different from normal caculator in the way you input the number and others things